kwaimind/hyper-git/README.md

 ## Instructions

-This is a public repo so you can all commit to it.
-Work through the following steps:
+First up you will need to "fork" this repo so you have your own copy:

+- Click the "fork" icon in the top right menu
+- Save to your account
+- Follow the instructions below

 - Break up into teams
 - Create a new branch and name it something like `feat/team_name`